Varsity team: North America

-In Canada and the United States, varsity teams are the principal athletic teams representing a university, college, technical school, high school, junior high school, or middle school.
+In the United States and Canada, varsity teams are the principal athletic teams representing a university, college, technical school, high school, junior high school, or middle school.
 Such teams compete against similar teams at corresponding educational institutions.
 Groups of varsity sports teams are often organized into athletic conferences, which are groups of teams that regularly play each other during a given athletic season.
 In recognition of their high level of performance, athletes on varsity teams are often given varsity letters.
 They are in contrast to the institution's club sports.

 A major difference between varsity and club sports is the source for allocated funds.
 Varsity teams receive financial support, equipment, and facilities from college and university athletic department budgets.
 Universities often allocate club sport budgets through student life departments similar to other clubs on campus.
 Because club sports cost more than other clubs, many club student-athletes must pay to play and also engage in team fundraising efforts to pay for facilities time, equipment, and other team expenses.
 At various levels of collegiate sports, varsity student athletes are eligible for scholarships solely or partially based on athletic skills.

 Varsity can be compared with the junior varsity (JV) and freshman levels, the former which is typically for less-experienced underclassmen, while the latter is exclusively for first-year students (ninth graders in high school).
 For many years, National Collegiate Athletic Association (NCAA) rules prohibited college freshmen from playing on varsity teams.
 Currently, JV and freshman players may be promoted to the varsity level by performing well.
 In contrast, intramural sports (IM sports), consists of teams within the same school (the word intramural means "within the walls") and IM players rarely move to inter-collegiate teams.